korningf/git-pass/README.md

 ## Pass Powershell

-Because of its simplicity, it was possible to port pass to the `pass.ps1` Powershell script.
+Because of its simplicity, it was possible to port `pass.sh` to a `pass.ps1` Powershell script.

+The powershell version is in its infancy, a number of features have yet to be implemented.

 The powershell environment assumes a minimal GitBash POSIX with SSL, SSH, GPG, Git, and Tree.